htvekov/openHASP-Sonos-media-player/README.md

 	- Tested working with S1 (legacy) and S2 version
 -   GS-T3E / WT32-SC01 (plus) or similar
 	- Configuration can dynamically handle **both** 320x480 or 480x480 res. displays)
-	- Actual plate config for 320x480 not ready yet
+	- Actual plate config for 320x480 res. (portrait) not ready yet

 With this openHASP Sonos plate configuration, you’ll be able to control single or grouped Sonos speakers from multiple openHASP plates.
 Plates just have to share identical object mapping (page/object number).